 On that note, it’s always a good idea when brainstorming domain name ideas to pick something that explains your company’s purpose.

-Hosting your business on a third-party platform can be risky.
+Hosting your business on a third-party platform can be risky, especially when it comes to content marketing.
 If the hosting site closes down, you can lose your content and online identity.
-Furthermore, some web hosting platforms won’t let you transfer content to another platform.
+Furthermore, some web hosting platforms won’t let you transfer content to another platform, making it essential to carefully consider your hosting options for content marketing.

 When you own your domain name, you can establish your website with any hosting company you like.
 The content you place there also remains yours to move to any web hosting provider you choose.
 This is called “self-hosting.”